King Xolotl

 Xolotl (or Xólotl; /nah/) was a 13th-century Chichimec leader, a Tlatoani.
 He was named after the god Xolotl, an eventual Aztec god.
 Chichimeca is the name that the Nahua peoples of Mexico generically applied to a wide range of semi-nomadic peoples who inhabited the north of Mexico and the Southwestern United States.

-By some historiographic traditions, Xolotl founded Tenayuca ca. 1224.
+Xolotl was said to have come from near the Huasteca, married to a princess of Tamiyauh and Panuco.
+From Chicomoztoc, he led his people to Tulancingo and Tula (finding it abandoned), before founding Tenayuca ca. 1224.
 Xolotl was succeeded by his son Nopaltzin who consolidated the Chichimec Kingdom.
 His daughter was Cuetlaxochitzin of Azcapotzalco, wife of the ruler Acolnahuacatl and mother of the famous Tezozomoc.